 The price to repair a leak depends on the location, size, cause, and process needed to repair it.
 The range of pricing for a repair is quite large.

 You could pay anywhere from $200-$6,000 for a repair.
-Some homeowner’s insurance policies may help pay for repairs if the damage is caused by a factor covered by your policy.
+Some homeowner’s insurance policies may help pay for repairs if the damage is caused by a factor your policy covers.

 Visual Sign: Your pool’s version of sign language!